nextmv-io/sdk/route/README.md

 # Route

+Deprecated: This package is deprecated and will be removed in a future.
+Use [nextroute][nextroute] instead.

 Package `route` provides vehicle routing functionalities.
 Routing models direct vehicles from some start location to an end location, servicing other locations along the way.
 These locations often represent customer requests, though they